STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

 Quantitative variable: population
 ---------------------------------

-To find the range of possible values for a quantitative variable use the range function
+To find the range of possible values for a quantitative variable, we can use the 'range' function:

 ``` r
 range(gapminder$pop)